Smart-Ace-Designs/Astro-MarsRover/README.md

 ```

 ## Project Structure
-Inside of your Astro project you will see the following folders and files:
+After deploying the Astro **Mars Rover** template you will see the following files and directories in your project root:

 ```text
 /